City Council of Pontevedra

 The City Council of Pontevedra (Galician: Concello de Pontevedra; Spanish: Ayuntamiento de Pontevedra) is the top-tier administrative and governing body of the municipality of Pontevedra, Spain.
-The current Mayor of Pontevedra is Miguel Anxo Fernández Lores, in office since 4 July 1999.
+The current mayor of Pontevedra is Miguel Anxo Fernández Lores, in office since 4 July 1999.

-The City Council is composed by three bodies: the Mayor who leads the City Council; the executive branch, the Governing Council, composed by the Mayor and the councillors appointed by him; and the Plenary, a democratically elected assembly which represents the people of Pontevedra.
-The Mayor is elected by the members of the plenary among its members the day the new municipal corporation is formed after the local election.
+The city council is composed by three bodies: the mayor who leads the city council; the executive branch, the governing council, composed by the mayor and the councillors appointed by him; and the Plenary, a democratically elected assembly which represents the people of Pontevedra.
+The mayor is elected by the members of the plenary among its members the day the new municipal corporation is formed after the local election.

-Since 1880, the City Council is headquartered at the Pontevedra City Hall.
+Since 1880, the city council is headquartered at the Pontevedra City Hall.
 Since 2010, its central administrative services are housed in the Michelena 30 building.
-Also since 2010, and during a comprehensive reform of the City Hall, the council plenary sessions are held in the Principal Theatre.
+Between 2010 and 2024, during a comprehensive reform of the City Hall, the council plenary sessions were held at the Principal Theatre.

 Local Elections

 Mayors

-On 3 April 1979, the City Council was reconstituted as a democratic entity, with the first democratic elections during the Spanish transition to democracy.
+On 3 April 1979, the city council was reconstituted as a democratic entity, with the first democratic elections during the Spanish transition to democracy.
 The Mayors since then are: